We're glad you found

 *For Pennsylvania, New York, Maryland and Minnesota you must be 18+

-Yes NoBy clicking “YES” and entering the website, I agree to be bound by the Terms of Service and Privacy Policy.
+By clicking “YES” and entering the website, I agree to be bound by the Terms of Service, Privacy Policy and Notice of Privacy Practices.

-×In spring of 2021, Virginia joined the list of states in the U.S. moving towards the legalization of marijuana.
+In spring of 2021, Virginia joined the list of states in the U.S. moving towards the legalization of marijuana.
 The legislation’s final passage was on April 7, 2021, by the Virginia General Assembly, following proposed amendments by Governor Ralph Northam.
 This made Virginia the first southern state to push in the direction of marijuana legalization.

 Virginia’s legalization law came into effect officially on July 1, 2021, making Virginia the 17th state in the US to legalize cannabis usage.
 Subsequently, adults are now permitted to legally possess up to an ounce of cannabis at a time.
 Adults can also grow up to 4 plants of cannabis in their places of residence for personal use.
 [Source]